-Grand Canyon Wedding Sites
+List of the 6 Grand Canyon Wedding Sites

-Shoshone Point is beautiful site that can be reserved for private use.
+Shoshone Point is beautiful wedding site that can be reserved for private events.
 This site is seasonal and only available between May 1 and October 15.
 If offers a covered pavilion with picnic tables, grills, trash cans, and a restroom.
-It is the only outdoor location within the Park where you can have a wedding reception.
+It is the only outdoor location within the National Park where you can have a wedding reception.
 There are 2 options in this area for where to hold your ceremony.
-Option 1 is the “point” which is stunning but only suitable for smaller groups of about 20 or less; it is also uncomfortable for some people who are afraid of heights.
+Option 1 is the “point”, which is stunning but only suitable for smaller groups of about 20 or less; it is also uncomfortable for some people who are afraid of heights.
 Option 2 is a flat area next to the pavilion that has a nice view of the Canyon.
 The flat area is used for larger ceremonies of 20+ guests.
 Parking is limited and some guests may need to be shuttled from other parking areas along Desert View Rd.
 Group shuttle service is available to this site through Xanterra.

-Rim Worship Site
+4. Rim Worship Site

 This location is just west of Bright Angel Lodge, along the Rim Trail.
 It is very convenient and well within walking distance for any group that plans to stay at the Village Lodges (El Tovar, Thunderbird, Kachina, Bright Angel, and Maswik).
 This site can accommodate groups up to 50.

 Grandeur Point is the second closest site to the Grand Canyon Village area.
 It is accessed from the same parking area as Yavapai Point and Yavapai Geological Museum.
 The parking area is quite large, but it can fill up during busy times of the day.
 There are restroom facilities near the parking lot.
-The walk to Granduer Point from the parking area is about a 5 to 7 minute walk down the paved Rim Trail.
+The walk to Grandeur Point from the parking area is about a 5 to 7 minute walk down the paved Rim Trail.
 This site is very popular with tourists, especially near sunset.

 This is a beautiful location that is suitable for small groups of 10-15.
 It is only available in December, January and February while Hermit Road is open to vehicle traffic; the remainder of the year it is for buses only.
 We don’t typically see a lot of tourists at this particular site.
 Parking is available right behind the site.